 Skye is an Interactive Developer and Multimedia Designer at Mammoth.
 Over the past 15 years, he’s been an integral part of award-winning projects involving websites, dynamic ad campaigns, web and broadcast video, and social media outreach.
 Skye has worked with clients ranging from major telecom companies and advocacy groups, to political campaigns and city government.

-Skye enjoys international travel, fine dining, creating bizarre sounds on his synthesizers, and video games.
-His goal for 2016 is to spend time each week learning something new, and is dismayed that consuming five 5 Hour Energy drinks does not actually give one an extra hour in the day.
+Skye enjoys international travel, food & drink, video games, cats, and is dismayed that consuming five 5 Hour Energy drinks does not actually give one an extra hour in the day.

-Andrew Lynch is a Digital Communications Manager at Mammoth.
-His forté is data mining, research, and analysis.
-With a background in statistics and writing, he excels at digging deep into swaths of complicated information to distill it into useful, understandable ideas.
-Andrew specializes in social media analysis, web analytics, online trend analysis, and brand reputation.
-He also manages social media campaigns.
+Andrew Lynch is Mammoth’s Digital Marketing Director.
+Andrew specializes in digital media, social listening, web analytics, and brand reputation analysis.
+With a background in statistics and technical writing, he excels at digging deep into swaths of complicated information to distill it into useful, understandable ideas.
+His deep understanding of current industry practices and tools provide thoughtful, actionable insights to Mammoth’s diverse clientele.

 Operations Manager at Mammoth, Jackie Miskimin leads the team in internal communications, project management, and media coordination.
 In short, she makes the trains run on time.